lugrus2000/bubblecast-video-plugin/readme.txt

 * Add **Youtube** video to your post
 * Support for mp4,mpeg,mov,flv,3gp,avi
 * Sidebar widget - recent videos
-* Adjust video player dimensions
+* Set video player dimensions
 * WordPress MU is fully supported
 * Share the video in more than 30 social services
 * See what it looks like on [Bubblecast blog](http://demo.bubble-cast.com/wordpress "Bubblecast plugin for Wordpress in action")